mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 would very much like to incorporate the Chanestin worlds into what could become a vibrant subsector economy.
-While the Chanestin buy goods from coreward Dunea, many of them levy ‘phantom taxes’ on visiting traders.
+While the Chanestin buy goods from coreward Dunea, many of them levy 'phantom taxes' on visiting traders.
 It is against Imperial law to hinder free trade but making things inconvenient by charging exorbitant prices for routine services and fuel and